An Approach to Constrained Polynomial Optimization via Nonnegative Circuit Polynomials and Geometric Programming: Introduction

 \section{Introduction}

 Solving polynomial optimization problems is a key challenge in countless applications like dynamical systems, robotics, control theory, computer vision, signal processing, and economics; e.g. \cite{Blekherman:Parrilo:Thomas,Lasserre:NonnegativeApplications}.
 It is well-known that polynomial optimization problems are NP-hard in general both in the constrained and in the unconstrained case \cite{Dickinson:Gijben}.
 Starting with the seminal work of Lasserre in \cite{Lasserre:FirstLasserreRelaxation}, relaxation methods were developed which are significantly faster and provide lower bounds.
 These methods were studied intensively by means of aspects like exactness and quality of the relaxations \cite{Laurent:deKlerk,Nie:CertifyingLasserre,Nie:Jacobian,Nie:OptimalityConditions}, the speed of the computations \cite{Lasserre:NonnegativeApplications,Parrilo:Sturmfels:MinimizingPolynomialFunctions}, and geometrical aspects of the underlying structures \cite{Blekherman:Volume,Blekherman:PSDandSOS}.
 A great majority of these results are based on the original approach by Lasserre, called \struc{\emph{Lasserre relaxation}}, which relies on \struc{\textit{semidefinite programming (SDP)}} methods and \struc{\textit{sums of squares (SOS)}} certificates to provide lower bounds for polynomial optimization problems.
-SDPs can be solved in polynomial time (up to an $\eps$-error); e.g. \cite[p.
+SDPs can be solved in polynomial time in problem size (up to an $\eps$-error); e.g. \cite[p.
 41]{Blekherman:Parrilo:Thomas} and references therein.
-However, the size of such programs grows rapidly with the number of variables or the degree of the polynomials.
+However, the size of such programs grows exponentially with the number of variables $n$ or the degree $d$ of the polynomials, as its size is given by the number of monomials of $n$-variate monomials of degree at most $d$.

 Recently, Ghasemi and Marshall suggested a promising alternative approach both for constrained and unconstrained optimization problems based on \struc{\emph{geometric programming (GP)}} \cite{Ghasemi:Marshall:GP, Ghasemi:Marshall:GP:Semialgebraic}.
 GPs can also be solved in polynomial time (up to an $\eps$-error) \cite{nesterov}; see also \cite[Page 118]{Boyd:Kim:Vandenberghe:TutorialOnGP}, but, by experimental results, e.g. \cite{Boyd:Kim:Vandenberghe:TutorialOnGP,Ghasemi:Marshall:GP, Ghasemi:Marshall:GP:Semialgebraic,Ghasemi:Marshall:Lasserre:GP}, in practice the corresponding geometric programs can be solved \textit{significantly} faster than their counterparts in semidefinite programming.
 The lower bounds obtained by Ghasemi and Marshall are, however, by construction worse than lower bounds obtained via semidefinite programming, and they can only be applied in very special cases.